Jody Watley: 1989–1992: Larger Than Life and Affairs of the Heart

 Watley's second album, Larger Than Life was released in the spring of 1989.
 Watley was even more hands-on with the album, co-penning eleven of the album's twelve songs with Cymone.

 The album peaked at number 16 on the Billboard 200 and produced three top ten singles, including "Real Love", which repeated the success of "Looking for a New Love", by peaking at number 2 on the Billboard Hot 100, "Friends", which reached number 9 on the same chart, and her first hit ballad, "Everything", which peaked at number 4.
 A fourth single, "Precious Love", was a moderate hit, peaking at number 78.

-"Friends" was notable for being the first multi-format hit single to include the formula of a pop star featuring a guest rapper with the custom full 16-bar verses and bridge concept; its formula became commonplace in pop music, later leading to the Grammys to add the category of Grammy Award for Best Rap/Sung Collaboration in 2002.
+"Friends" was notable for being the first pop hit single to include the formula of a pop star featuring a guest rapper with the custom full 16-bar verses and bridge concept.

-"Everything" was Watley's first hit ballad after all of her previous hits were uptempo dance material.
-It would also become Watley's last top ten single as a leading artist.
 Despite repeating the top ten singles success of her debut, Larger Than Life performed less stellar, only receiving a gold certification in the United States.

-The "Real Love" music video was nominated for seven MTV Video Music Awards in 1989, which was at the time the most nominations for a video until Michael Jackson and Janet Jackson's music video for "Scream" in 1995.
+The "Real Love" music video was nominated for seven MTV Video Music Awards in 1989, which was at the time the most nominations for a video until Michael Jackson and Janet Jackson's music video for "Scream" was nominated for a record eleven trophies in 1995.
 In October 1989, Watley released her first remix album, You Wanna Dance with Me?, followed by the music video collection, Video Classics, which later attained gold status in the United States.
 Watley was also featured in Harper's Bazaars "Ten Most Beautiful Women" issue, while also being featured on the cover of the Japanese fashion magazine, SPUR in its debut issue.
 She also became the first black woman to produce a fitness video, Dance to Fitness.